 Podcasts have a huge audience because they are hands-free and convenient; you can listen whilst you drive, whilst you’re washing up and whilst you exercise.
 The ultimate multi-tasking format!

 If your video is of an educational nature or includes interesting interviews with industry professionals, it might be possible to use the audio for a podcast.
-Providing, of course, that your content still makes sense without any visuals!
-It will give your audience another way to digest your content and you might well find yourself a whole new audience on iTunes or other podcasting platforms.
+However, this depends on your content still making sense without any visuals!
+As a result, it will give your audience another way to digest your content.
+On top of this, you might well find yourself a whole new audience on iTunes or other podcasting platforms.

 Reuse the clips that work

 You don’t necessarily need to start from scratch.
 If you have a few clips that still work, there’s no harm in reusing them in a new video.
-Any good video production company will be happy to rework your old videos and update them with a bit of fresh footage and newer graphics, saving you precious time, money and resources!
+Any good video production company will be happy to rework your old videos.
+For instance, they can update them with a bit of fresh footage and newer graphics.
+As a result, you’ll be saving precious time, money and resources!

 Want to learn more about using video to promote your business?
 Don’t hesitate to get in touch!